kuu/awscdk-app-mediaconnect-ndi-demo/README.md

 ```
 $ npx cdk deploy
 ```
-* Even if the deployment looked finished, you may not be able to login the Windows instance until the NVIDIA driver is installed and the system rebooted.
+* It will take 10 ~ 20 minutes to deploy all the resources.
+Even if the deployment looked finished after the first 5 ~ 20 minutes, you may not be able to login the Windows instance until the NVIDIA driver is installed and the system rebooted after another 5 ~ 10 minutes.
-* Once you can log in the windows instance via RDP, please download/install the NDI Tools from https://ndi.video/tools/
+* Once you can login the Windows instance via RDP, please open https://ndi.video/tools/ in the browser to download/install the NDI Tools.
-* When the deployment finished, MediaLive and MediaConnect should already be up and running.
+* When the deployment finished, MediaLive channel and MediaConnect flow should already be up and running.
 Please obtain the NDI Discovery Server's IP address from the MediaConnect console and configure the NDI Tools' Access Manager with the IP address so you should be able to recieve the NDI stream using NDI Tools' Studio Monitor.

 ### Resources
 The following resources will be deployed: